-Sicoli’s research is part of resurgence of studying less common languages.
+Sicoli’s research is part of the resurgence of studying less common languages.
 Up until the 1990s, scholars primarily focused on the most common languages and what was universal about them.
 “For a while, linguists were discouraged from doing fieldwork at the expense of all of the languages that were going extinct at the time,” he explained.
-There has been a shift in the field, Sicoli says, from understanding what is universal across languages to understanding what is different.
+There has been a shift in the field, Sicoli says, from understanding what is universal across languages to understand what is different.

 “Languages are knowledge systems in part; we learn about different types of knowledge that humans have and the way that it’s organized through languages,” he said.
 How humans express knowledge becomes a window into how we process and organize information.
 “It turns out that people think about space in different ways—that’s not without limits—but we only learned that by doing comparative studies [of languages].”

-Not only do people think about space differently, they think about time and sound differently as well.
+Not only do people think about space differently, they think about time and sound different as well.
 English speakers typically characterize sounds in terms of high and low.
 “I’ve done work in Zapotec that shows that metaphor isn’t active, but a thick/thin metaphor [is],” Sicoli said.
 “It’s another nature-based metaphor.
 Thicker strings produce lower sounds, and thinner objects—when you hit them—produce higher sounds.”

 We still know little about these variations in cognition, Sicoli says.
 But researchers won’t be able to gain more insights without first preserving and documenting endangered languages.
 “There is a push that we won’t be able to understand human language and what it is for humanity without understanding its diversity.”